Patawalonga River

-The Patawalonga River is a river located in the western suburbs of the Adelaide metropolitan area, in the Australian state of South Australia.
-It drains an area of flat, swampy lands formerly known as the Cowandilla Plains or The Reedbeds, which in the mid-20th century were drained by engineering works, enabling the establishment of Adelaide Airport and the development of residential housing.
+The Patawalonga River (/en/), also known as the Patawalonga Creek, is a river in the western suburbs of the Adelaide metropolitan area, in South Australia.
+It drains an area of flat, swampy lands formerly known as the Cowandilla Plains or as The Reedbeds, that were drained by the engineering works in the mid-20th century, to enable establishment of Adelaide Airport and development of residential housing.

-Its catchment area is in the western Adelaide Hills, and it drains into Gulf St Vincent south of Glenelg.
-The Barcoo Outlet was completed in 2001 to divert dirty stormwater from the river mouth and out to sea and creating a small lake or lagoon at the river mouth instead.
-There was a large flood in 2003, which flooded homes in the vicinity.
+The Patawalonga River catchment area is in the western Adelaide Hills, and it drains into Gulf St Vincent south of Glenelg.
 Its name is derived from the Kaurna language, meaning "the place of the swamp gum".

+The Barcoo Outlet was completed in 2001 to divert dirty stormwater from the river mouth out to sea, creating a small lake or lagoon at the river mouth.
+This outlet was controversial due to failures to handle heavy rainfall, which resulted in instances of pollution entering the lake section of the Patawalonga, and minor flooding that damaged homes in Glenelg North and Novar Gardens.

 Course and features

 The Patawalonga River, sometimes called Patawalonga Creek, and known to local residents as the Pat, is a short river of roughly 7 km in length that was, before European settlement, a tidal estuary.
-The river drains a 210 km2 catchment area of metropolitan Adelaide, south of the River Torrens catchment, and the western side of the Adelaide Hills escarpment, with its mouth at the suburb of Glenelg.
+The river drains a 210 km2 catchment area of metropolitan Adelaide, south of the River Torrens catchment, and the western side of the Adelaide Hills escarpment.

 The Patawalonga serves as an outlet for the Keswick and Brownhill creeks and the Sturt River (also known as Sturt Creek), the latter being a former natural creek comprising for a significant part of its length now as a large concrete storm-drain.
 It drains an area of flat, swampy lands formerly known as the Cowandilla Plains.
 The catchment includes the Cowandilla-Mile End drainage network, the construction of which has replaced numerous small natural watercourses and swamp lands south of the Torrens River watershed.
 This area includes the suburb of Brooklyn Park and the southern parts of Torrensville, Underdale and Lockleys as well as Cowandilla, Mile End and Adelaide Airport.

-The construction of the airport from the late 1940s to 1954 included the present-day Cowandilla-Mile End Drain on the north boundary of the airport.
+Construction of Adelaide Airport from the late 1940s to 1954 included the present-day Cowandilla-Mile End Drain on the north boundary of the airport.
 It is called Airport Drain as it passes along the western edge of the airport and enters the Patawalonga at multiple points in the suburb of West Beach.
+Part of the Patawalonga Creek is on land reserved for future development of a third runway.

 The catchment also includes the Warriparinga Wetlands, opened 16 December 1998, an artificial wetlands situated near the suburb of Marion designed to filter stormwater before it flows through the Sturt River to the Patawalonga.

-At its mouth the river's flow is regulated by barrages at Glenelg North and then flows past the Holdfast Shores marina development.
+Its mouth is in the suburb of Glenelg.
+River flow at the mouth is regulated by barrages at Glenelg North and then flows past the Holdfast Shores marina development.